Eric Haase Player Props: Tigers vs. Orioles

 Eric Haase At The Plate

-- He has scored in three games this year (15.8%), but has had no multi-run games.
+- He has scored in three games this season (15.0%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.